kislay536/kislay536.github.io/copy_files/Metro-MPI++.md

   <div class="caption">
       Representation of chip module of OpenPiton 2x1 configuration.
   </div>

-This analysis also serves as an optimization that helps reduce the data movement between MPI ranks during runtime.
-For example, it is evident from the above image that the 2 tiles are connected via wires defined in the chip module.
-Inherently, the data should flow from tile0 → chip → tile1, as wires are part of the chip module, and vice versa.
-However, we don't need the messages to pass through the chip module if the two instances are directly communicating with each other.

-To avoid this, the analysis recursively looks into the connections of each port of each module instance and classifies:

-* which ports expect data from which other ports,
-* which are for initialization (just one-time data movement), and
-* which are of type "logic" (i.e., the port is driven by some logic inside the parent module — here, the chip module).

-More details of this analysis are mentioned below:
+This analysis also serves as an optimization that helps to reduce the data movement between MPI ranks during runtime.
+For example, It is evident from the above image that the 2 tiles are connected via wires which are defined in the chip module and inherently, the data should flow from tile0 to chip to tile1 as wires are the part of chip  mmodule and vice versa but we don't need the messages to pass through the chip module in case the 2 instances are communicating with each other.
+So to avoid this, this analysis tries to recursively look into the connections of each port of each module instances and tries to classify which ports are expecting data from which other ports, which of them are initialisation(just one time data movement) and which are of type "logic" i.e. the port is being driven by some logic inside the parent module(here, it is chip module).
+More details of this analysis is mentioned below:

 * It traces signals through chained `assign` statements using the `resolveWireChain` function to find the ultimate source wire for any given port connection.
 * It applies a sophisticated filtering logic that intelligently prioritizes true `Output` ports as data originators over passive, passthrough `assign` statements, resulting in a cleaner data-flow graph.
-* The analyzer is capable of determining the direction of ports on any instantiated module within the parent scope, whether it is a designated partition or not, by maintaining a map of instance names to their AST definitions (`m_instanceToModulePtr`).
+* The analyzer is capable of finding the direction of ports on any instantiated module within the parent scope, whether it is a designated partition or not, by maintaining a map of instance names to their AST definitions (`m_instanceToModulePtr`).

----

 ### Global Uniqueness and Reporting